Gold Coast, Queensland: Sport

 Burleigh Bears rugby league football club play in the Queensland Cup and have won four premierships (in 1999, 2004, 2016 and 2019).

 Recreational activities on the Gold Coast include surfing, fishing, cycling, boating and golf.
 The Gold Coast area has numerous golf links, including Hope Island, Sanctuary Cove and The Glades.

 Sporting facilities include the Carrara Stadium, Carrara Indoor Sport Centre, Nerang Velodrome and the Sports Super Centre.
-Newer facilities such as the Gold coast sports and Leisure center, Runaway Bay Indoor Sports Stadium, Pimpama Sports Hub, and the Gold Coast Sports Precinct have been built to accommodate the growing population.
+Newer facilities such as the Gold Coast Sports and Leisure Centre, Runaway Bay Indoor Sports Stadium, Pimpama Sports Hub, and the Gold Coast Sports Precinct have been built to accommodate the growing population.

 Former World Wrestling Entertainment performer Nathan Jones comes from the Gold Coast, as do Olympic gold medal-winning swimmer Grant Hackett, 2011 US Open tennis champion Samantha Stosur and Sally Pearson (who received the keys to the city).

 The Gold Coast has garnered a reputation as a "sporting graveyard", as many of the professional clubs that have represented the Gold Coast in national leagues since the 1980s experience generally poor on-field performances, consistently struggle to support themselves financially, and have generally folded within a decade of being founded; as of 2019 no Gold Coast-based team has won a premiership in a national professional club competition.
 However, The Gold Coast Suns entered their first AFL Finals series in 2025 but lost in the semi finals against cross town rivals Brisbane Lions at The Gabba.